-It is our ambition to always hold at least 10% impact investments, beginning in 2023.
-As of 31.12.2023, over 13% of the portfolio is defined as impact investments, mainly consisting of private equity and venture funds, credit funds and one direct investment.
-The overall portfolio grew by 25% in 2023, with a significant investment in impact companies, resulting in a 60% increase in impact investments in nominal NOK terms.
+It is our ambition to always hold at least 10% impact investments in the Finance portfolio.
+As of 31.12.2024, 14% of the portfolio is defined as impact investments, mainly consisting of private equity and venture funds, credit funds.
+In 2024 we committed new capital to the a private equity fund investing in companies that work on sustainability improvements in the seafood sector.